RoryDuncan/Basic-HTML5-Game/README.md

 #January

 ##			Wilderlands
-	RPG in which you wander a forest and recruit animal allies.
+	Basic mechanics of a RPG in which you wander a randomly generated, though contained, forest.

 #February

 ##			Endless
-	Player is a near endless ocean, looking for a small stretch of land.
+	Player is in a near endless ocean, looking for a small stretch of land.
 Tools to help find the land will be implemented.
+#March

+##			Shark Game!
+	I'm considering a shark-themed game.